mudgen/governance-token-diamond/README.md

 I got the idea of executable proposals from [DerivaDEX](https://derivadex.com) and [Compound's governance token contract](https://github.com/compound-finance/compound-protocol/blob/master/contracts/Governance/Comp.sol).

+I got the idea of using the Diamond Standard with an ERC20 governance token from [DerivaDEX](https://derivadex.com).

 ## Proposals and Voting

 A proposal is submitted by calling the `propose(address _proposalContract, uint _endTime)` function on the diamond.